pulumi/docs/content/docs/guides/k8s-the-prod-way/architecture.md

 ## 2. Shared, managed infrastructure (_e.g._, compute, networking, storage)

 The next step is to provision all shared, managed infrastructure.
-At minimum, this typically this includes networking infrastructure and a managed Kubernetes platform (_e.g._, [EKS][eks], [GKE][gke], [AKS][aks]), and frequently also involves a managed datastore (_e.g._, [Aurora][aurora], [Cloud SQL][cloud-sql], [CosmosDB][cosmos-db]).
+At minimum, this typically includes networking infrastructure and a managed Kubernetes platform (_e.g._, [EKS][eks], [GKE][gke], [AKS][aks]), and frequently also involves a managed datastore (_e.g._, [Aurora][aurora], [Cloud SQL][cloud-sql], [CosmosDB][cosmos-db]).